fcgxz2003/note/d7y学习/Roadmap Plan/d7y.md

 ### Next Release

 The next release is v2.2.0 This release is currently in development.
-The [%这个地址要更新 release planning](https://d7y.io/docs/next/roadmap-v2.2/) contains the features and enhancements planned for this release.

-### Future Releases

-Features or important changes for future releases include:
+Features or important changes for next releases include:

 **Manager:**
 - Peer features are configurable.
 For example, you can make the peer can not be uploaded and can only be downloaded.